24 Coastal Kitchen Ideas to Create a Bright, Relaxing Retreat

 Select Rope or Nautical Knot Cabinet Hardware Pulls

-11. Update Hardware with Polished Brass or Brushed Nickel Finishes
+11. Choose the Right “Jewelry” with Brass or Nickel Hardware

 Coastal kitchen cabinet hardware updated with polished brass or brushed nickel finishes, enhancing the bright and airy feel with a touch of nautical charm or sophistication.